wtdcode/mdbx-remote/Readme.md

 - `max_dbs`: Max databases
 - `deadline`: The seconds to wait before giving up an RPC request

+It is also worth mentioning that, if the host part is empty, like `mdbx:///path/to/local/db`, it refers to a local MDBX database located at `/path/to/local/db`.

 ### Access Reth Database

 One of the motivation to build `mdbx-remote` is to access reth database. `mdbx reth` can get a value from one reth table.